treeverse/airbyte/docs/understanding-airbyte/connections/README.md

 1. The first part of the name denotes how the source connector reads data from the source:

 * Incremental: Read records added to the source since the last sync job.
 (The first sync using Incremental is equivalent to a Full Refresh)
   * Method 1: Using a cursor.
-Generally supported by all sources.
+Generally supported by all connectors whose data source allows extracting records incrementally.
   * Method 2: Using change data capture.
 Only supported by some sources.
 See [CDC](../cdc.md) for more info.
 * Full Refresh: Read everything in the source.